-- Our first duty is to prevent any harm to any pupil - We need to set an example to pupils as to how to handle difficult situations - To assess the severity of the situation - To send a reliable child for additional help if necessary - To verbally move other children away - To verbally separate the children involved tell them to stop in an assertive voice - Standing between the pupils may be appropriate to stop the fight

-- It is school policy to intervene and physically prevent a pupil form hurting himself / herself or anyone else (see the school's Positive Handling policy) - Quiet discussion away from the scene will follow and the opportunity will be given for pupils to give their side of the story - We will always listen to children
+- Our first duty is to prevent any harm to any pupil - We need to set an example to pupils as to how to handle difficult situations - To assess the severity of the situation - To send a reliable child for additional help if necessary - Verbally to move other children away - Verbally separate the children involved tell them to stop in an assertive voice - Standing between the pupils may be appropriate to stop the fight - It is school policy to intervene and physically prevent a pupil form hurting him / herself or anyone else (see the school's Positive Handling policy) - Quiet discussion away from the scene will follow and the opportunity will be given for pupils to give their side of the story - We will always listen to children.

 If a pupil runs out of a class we will establish where he or she has gone.
-Teachers must not run after them, but instead send a message to the designated behaviour lead on duty, the Principal, Vice Principal or Assistant Principal.
+Teachers must not run after them, but instead send a message to the senior the Principal, Vice Principal or senior teacher on duty.
 It is advisable to keep a watchful eye on any child who has taken him or herself out of the classroom.
 If a child is no longer on school premises, the police must be contacted immediately followed by the child's parents.